 Quick Answer for First-Timers

 - Fly into Dalaman for easy access to Fethiye, Ölüdeniz, and Kalkan.
-These destinations are generally within a 45–90 minute transfer.
+These destinations are generally within a 45 to 90 minute transfer.

 - Fly into Antalya for Lara, Phaselis, Side, and Çıralı.
 Depending on your choice, you can be on the sand in 20 minutes (Lara) or up to 2 hours (Çıralı).